tera-toolbox-mods/camera-control/README.md

 # shaker
-Tera-Proxy mod that lets you modify or completely disable camera shaking effects.
-You can configure it in the window that opens when typing `/proxy shaker` in chat.
+Allows you to configure or completely disable camera shaking effects.
+You can configure the mod in the window that opens when typing `/proxy shaker` in chat.